 Your insurance company needs to be made aware of your auto accident as soon as possible.
 Once the police report has been filed, you can request a copy and provide that to your insurance.
 Remember, even though they are your insurance company, their best interest is still making money, not paying out on legitimate claims.

 Do NOT Speak To The Other Driver’s Insurance Company

-If injured, after seeking medical attention, please contact our office for help.
+If you are seeking legal assistance related to your automobile accident, it is crucial to consult with an experienced automobile lawyer.
+If injured after seeking medical attention, please contact our office for help.
 We are here to assist you with questions and to determine whether or not you have a case.
 Your initial consultation is free, and our attorneys work on a contingent basis, meaning you pay nothing until your case settles.